mlochbaum/BQN/doc/reshape.md

         (⥊a) ≡ ⥊ 6‿2⥊a

-One common usage is to generate an array with a specified shape that counts up from 0 in reading order.
+One common use is to generate an array with a specified shape that counts up from 0 in reading order, a reshaped [Range](range.md).
 The idiomatic phrase to do this is `⥊⟜(↕×´)`, since it doesn't require writing the shape and its product separately.

         2‿7 ⥊ ↕14
         ⥊⟜(↕×´) 2‿7

 ### Non-matching lengths

-If the left argument implies a smaller number of elements, then only the initial elements of the argument are used.
+If `𝕨` implies a smaller number of elements than are present initially, then only the initial elements of `𝕩` are used.
 Here the result stops at `237`, three-quarters of the way through `a`, because at that point the result is filled up.

         3‿3 ⥊ a

-If the left argument implies a larger number of elements, then the argument elements are reused cyclically.
+If `𝕨` implies a larger number of elements, then elements of `𝕩` are reused cyclically.
 Below, we reach the last element `247` and start over at `135`.
-If the array doesn't have any elements to start with, you'll get an error as there aren't any elements available.
+If `𝕩` doesn't have any elements to start with, you'll get an error as there aren't any elements available.

         15 ⥊ a

         4 ⥊ ↕0

-Reshape is the idiomatic way to make an array filled with a constant value (that is, where all elements are the same).
-For an atom element, just reshape it directly; for an arbitrary element, first enclose it to create a unit, and then reshape it.
+Reshape is the idiomatic way to make an array filled with a constant value (that is, where all elements are the same) when you know what shape it should have.
+For an atom element, reshape it directly; for an arbitrary element, first [enclose](enclose.md) it to create a unit, and then reshape it.

         3‿4 ⥊ 0